hgmnz/practiceovertheory/source/_posts/2012-10-27-client-side-api-mashups-with-cors.markdown

 a handy little gem called [fernet](http://github.com/hgmnz/fernet).
 Don't reimplement this, just use fernet.*

-{% pullquote %}
-Don't reimplement this, just use fernet.
+{" Don't reimplement this, just use fernet. "}
-{% endpullquote %}

 The `authenticate!` method must be invoked before serving any request.
 This means that the auth token must be included on every request the client makes.